2 Stupid Dogs

 EP1 Jerk Sep 05, 1994

-The dogs are at the Grand Canyon trying to solve a puzzle.
-Upon completion, Little Dog says the word 'jerk' should've been part of the solution.
-His voice echoes across the valley, and the two misinterpret the echo as another dog insulting them.
-The two then embark on a mission across the Grand Canyon to confront the 'other dog'.
+The dogs arrive at the Grand Canyon, who try to solve a puzzle.
+Upon completing the puzzle, Little Dog quips that the word 'jerk' should've been part of the answer to the puzzle.
+His voice echoes across the canyon, and misconstrue the echo as another dog insulting them.

 EP2 Las Pelotas!
 Sep 12, 1994